steveiliop56/tinyauth-docs/docs/community/kubernetes.md

   type: ClusterIP
 ```

-## Ingress Example with ingres-nginx controller
+## Ingress Example with ingress-nginx controller

 This ingress resource configures `ingress-nginx` to forward authentication checks for the host `my-host.domain.com` to a specific URL (`auth-url`).
 If the user is not authenticated, they will be redirected to a login page (`auth-signin`).